Congupna Football Club: History

 At the beginning of the 2013 season, the Congupna Football Club changed to its current, more modern jumper style, red with a white 'sash'.
 The guernseys, still in Congupna's traditional red and white, now feature a road - complete with dotted line - as a diagonal sash.

 Season 2023 saw Congupna finish in 2nd spot on the ladder after the Home & Away season and ultimately lost the Grand Final to Mulwala by 33 points, with the exact same score line as their 1998 Grand Final loss to Cobram.

-The following year, 2024, Congupna won all but one match on its way to a 1 point Grand Final victory over Finley to claim their first senior football premiership in 31 years.
+The following year, 2024, Congupna won all but one match on its way to a 1-point Grand Final victory over Finley (9.11-65 to 9.10-64) to claim their first senior football premiership in 31 years.